Humbug (The X-Files): Plot

 Mulder and Scully stay at the Gulf Breeze trailer court.
-Here, they meet the distrustful manager Mr. Nutt (Michael J. Anderson), and Lanny (Vincent Schiavelli), an alcoholic with an underdeveloped conjoined twin named Leonard.
+Here, they meet the distrustful manager Mr. Nutt (Michael J. Anderson), a dwarf, and Lanny (Vincent Schiavelli), an alcoholic with an underdeveloped conjoined twin named Leonard.
 The agents hear a story about the legendary Fiji mermaid, a common sideshow act in the 19th century that generally turned out to be a monkey with a fish tail attached — the "humbug" referred to by the episode's title.
 Despite Scully's usual skepticism, Mulder is intrigued because of what look like simian tracks left by the mystery attacker.

-One night, Mr. Nutt is fatally attacked by a creature.
-The agents eventually discover that the attacker is Lanny's twin, Leonard, who is able to detach himself from Lanny's body.
-According to Lanny, Leonard attacks people and attempts to burrow into them because he is looking for a new brother to replace Lanny, who is dying from liver failure due to years of alcohol abuse.
-Lanny voluntarily locks himself in the local jail in an effort to keep Leonard from escaping, but dies during the night, and Leonard is able to slip through the bars on the cell window and flee.
-Mulder and Scully try to capture Leonard, who goes inside a funhouse, but he manages to get away.
-Upon leaving the funhouse, they find The Conundrum lying on the ground, rubbing his stomach, apparently having been attacked by Leonard.
+One night, Mr. Nutt is fatally attacked by the creature, who the agents eventually discover is Lanny's twin, Leonard, who is able to detach himself from Lanny's body.
+According to Lanny, Leonard attacks people and attempts to burrow into them because he is looking for a new brother to replace Lanny, who is dying from liver failure.
+Lanny voluntarily locks himself in the local jail in an effort to keep Leonard from escaping, but dies during the night.
+Leonard slips through the bars on the cell window and flees.
+Mulder and Scully try to capture Leonard, who goes inside a funhouse, but he seemingly manages to get away.

+Upon leaving the funhouse, the agents find The Conundrum lying on the ground, rubbing his stomach, apparently having been attacked by Leonard.
 As Dr. Blockhead prepares to leave town with The Conundrum the following morning, he comments to Scully that with modern science eradicating genetic anomalies, it will be up to self-made freaks like him to remind people that "nature abhors normality."
 The Conundrum looks unwell and Mulder asks what the matter is.
-The Conundrum — in his only line of the episode — replies, "probably something I ate."
+The Conundrum — in his only line of the episode — replies, "Probably something I ate."
 As Dr. Blockhead drives away with The Conundrum, Mulder and Scully turn to each other with confused and somewhat shocked expressions.